 Data Collection

 Specimens included in this study are primarily from museum collections, with some butterflies coming from previously published papers and others from contemporary collections of North American individuals (Table 1).
 For museum specimens, butterflies were photographed using either a Panasonic Lumix FZ80 (Panasonic Corp., Osaka, Japan) or Nikon D7100 (Nikon Corp., Tokyo, Japan) camera mounted on a camera stand or tripod.
-All images included a scale bar, and butterflies were placed so that forewings were in the same horizontal plane as this scale bar.
+All images included a scale bar, and butterflies were placed so that forewings were in the same horizontal plane as this scale bar (Figure 1).
 For some individuals, wings were not spread evenly during pinning; in these cases, we angled the butterfly such that only one pair of wings was planar with the scale bar.
 Butterflies were photographed individually and were positioned to be at the center of the image to minimize possible effects of radial distortion.
 For contemporary butterfly collections, wings were clipped at the attachment point to the thorax and imaged using a flatbed scanner (Canon LiDE 120, Canon U.S.A., Inc., Melville, NY) with a scale bar.
-In total, we included 1804 North American butterflies from 16 museum and private collections (Figure 1, Table 1).
+In total, we included 1804 North American butterflies from 16 museum and private collections (Figure 2, Table 1).

 All images were measured using the image processing software ImageJ [20].
 Briefly, images were scale calibrated, and then measurements were taken for both left and right forewings.
 We measured forewing length and width in the same way as previously published studies [8,16,17].
 We manually defined the outline of monarch forewings by tracing a thin white line around the forewing margin in areas where forewing and hindwing overlapped.
 We then converted photos into 8-bit black/white images and used the wand tool to select the outline of each forewing.
 Perimeter was measured either by fitting a cubic spline to the edge of this shape using the ‘Spline Fit’ feature, or by using the ‘Interpolate’ feature and selecting an interval of 25-40 pixels depending on the pixel density of the image; in both cases, this was done to minimize noise associated with the delineation of the wing outline.
 Forewing area was calculated as the area within this smoothed outline.
 In some cases where monarch forewings had minor damage that caused discontinuities in the outline, we manually corrected the outline of the wing.
-In cases where damage was more severe and the wing outline would have required more extensive interpolation, we omitted these wings from analysis.
+In cases where damage was more severe and the wing outline would have required more extensive interpolation, we omitted wings from analysis.
 Processing of scanned wings was performed in the same way as described for photographs.
 In most cases, both left and right forewings were measured for length, width, perimeter, and area.
 These values were used to calculate forewing aspect ratio and roundness as described in Altizer and Davis (2010) [8].
+Briefly, higher values of roundness correspond to less elongated, more circular wing shapes, and we refer to wing shape from hereon in terms of wing elongation.
 Left and right wing measurements were then averaged into a single mean value for each butterfly.